*Home > Questions & Answers

 often neglected the most important stakeholders - domain name

 customers and users.
-Multiplexed Domain Names are innovative (disruptive) while supporting competition between registries, and they meet market needs better than continuing to add more gTLDs.
-Q2 - There are over 158.9 million .com names registered (source: http://research.domaintools.com/statistics/tld-counts/).
+Multiplexed Domain Names are innovative (disruptive) while supporting competition between registries, and they meet market needs better than adding more gTLDs.
+Q2 - There are almost 160 million .com names registered today.
 Obviously it hasn't been hard to create new names.
 What's the problem?
 A2

-- The problem is just that: nearly 159 million .com
+- The problem is just that: 160 million .com names are

-names are registered.
-Each name must be unique while in
+'taken'.
+Each name must be unique while in reality most

 - No, we're suggesting an evolution of the existing system.